Auto Financing Does Not Preserve Cash Reserves

 No?
 Why not?
 That's right, because since you can't borrow money to pay for your other necessities you could not afford to dwindle your cash reserves by such a large margin.

 Well, whether you realize or not, the amount of money you will earn in your lifetime is a fixed amount (see the Lifetime Earnings Calculator for an estimate).
 In other words, whatever your lifetime earnings will be, that amount is what you have for lifetime cash reserves.

-What most us fail to consider is that each time we buy something on credit (mortgages, loans, credit cards) the amount of our lifetime cash reserves shrinks by more than just the purchase price of what we are buying.
-They shrink by the purchase price plus the interest charges.
-(Plus the costs of ownership, but I'll save that for the Car Buying Calculator page.)
+What most of us fail to consider is that each time we buy something on credit (mortgages, loans, credit cards) the amount of our lifetime cash reserves shrinks by more than just the purchase price of what we are buying.
+They also shrink by the loan fees and interest costs.

 So what does this have to do with the automobile loan payment calculator?

 After you calculate the monthly car payment, pay close attention to the result in the field marked "Interest cost."
 And then mentally multiply that number by the number of automobiles you think you will finance in your lifetime.